-This classic Elderberry Syrup recipe is a great way to boost your immune system during cold and flu season!
-You’ll love it, as this natural remedy has been shown to shorten the duration of symptoms and serve as an excellent preventative.
+This classic Elderberry Syrup recipe has traditionally been used to boost the immune system during cold and flu season!
+You'll love it, as this natural remedy may shorten the duration of symptoms and serve as an excellent preventative.

 Make your very own elderberry syrup with just 5 simple ingredients, and with less than 45 minutes of hands on time!